oac-tree/oac-tree/issues.md

 * Add unit tests.
 * Investigate daemon procedures for data aggregation and summarizing (could be alternative to MARTe2)
 * Remove code duplication with attributes in Procedure, Instruction, etc.
+* Move semantics for AttributeMap and move this map from TreeData into Instruction, etc.